CIRCIRCIRCLE/Security_GroupN/README.md

 - Botnet attacks
 - Hijacking
 - Trojan Horse attacks
+All the PCAP files are publically accessible at the Google Drive link: https://drive.google.com/drive/folders/19UdDNUJNECT6fZTOTIUwfYENyGDXqWVU?usp=sharing

+Attacks were performed on a range of targets including:
+- Websites (Cloned and hosted locally on flux, code included within CW 1)
+- IOT devices
+- VMs
+- Laptops
+- Phones

 ### Formatting the datasets
+With the collected PCAPs all the data was formatted to same formated as the CIC IOT dataset through the use of a modified code base provided from  [CICIoT2023](https://www.unb.ca/cic/datasets/iotdataset-2023.html).

+This modification adapted it to run on a Kali VM.
+The code can be found within CW 1.

 ## 2. SECURITY/PRIVACY MITIGATIONS
 ### System: Intrusion Detection and Attack Classification